stephenbunch/redux-branch/README.md

 * State cannot be thrown away.
 Once a component initializes some state, it lives on indefinitely even after the component has been unmounted.
 * Not all state is meant to be shared.
 This makes it difficult to look at a reducer and know who might be using it.

 We can get around these limitations by using "branches".
 A branch is just another tree of Redux state.
-This allows each component to have its own Redux state while still being able to share state and dispatch actions with its parents.
-This also allows us to reuse reducers at different levels in the tree.
+This allows each component to have its own Redux store while still being able to interact with its parent store.
+This also allows us to reuse reducers anywhere in the tree.

 ## `branch(storeFactory, mergeReducer, actionTypes)`
 ```js